Stamford Disorderly Conduct Lawyer

 If the investigating police officer thinks that an action was intentionally annoying or threatening to another person, that person can be charged with disorderly conduct.
-If you have bee accused of creating a lot of noise in a public place, contact a distinguished Stamford criminal lawyer to begin your case.
-A Stamford disorderly conduct lawyer can help you build a strong defense for your future.
+If you have been accused of a disorderly conduct violation, contact a distinguished criminal lawyer to begin your case.
+A Stamford disorderly conduct lawyer could help you build a strong defense for your future.

-One defense is that the person charged with disorderly conduct didn’t engage in the threatening or abusive language.
-Sometimes this can be proved by eyewitness testimony if someone else was involved in the fight or witnessed the fight.
-It is also a defense that a person was defending themselves or that the person was scared for their safety and used offense or abusive language to protect themselves.
+One defense is that the person charged with a disorderly conduct violation didn’t actually engage in one of the above-listed actions.
+Sometimes this can be proven by eyewitness testimony if someone else was involved in the fight or witnessed the fight.
+It is also a defense that a person was defending themselves or that the individual was scared for their safety and used offense or abusive language to protect themselves.

 Although Stamford disorderly conduct charges are the lowest misdemeanor charge in Connecticut, they should be treated seriously because they are still prosecuted in court and can result in a permanent criminal record.
-A disorderly conduct criminal record could lead to long-term consequences, like making it difficult for someone to gain employment.
+A disorderly conduct criminal record could lead to long-term consequences, like making it difficult for one to gain employment.

 Disorderly conduct charges can also result in a protective order.
-This protective order can stop someone from being able to return to their home or speak to their significant other for the pendency of their criminal case up to two years.
+This protective order can stop someone from being able to return to their home or speak to their significant other for the pendency of their criminal case for up to two years.
 Protective orders can also pose issues for defendants while traveling internationally.
-Violation of a protective order is a Felony charge, so it is important to contact a Stamford disorderly conduct lawyer.
+Violation of a protective order is a felony charge, so it is important for individuals to contact a Stamford disorderly conduct lawyer.
 If you are facing disorderly charges, reach out to an attorney who has experience handling disorderly conduct cases as soon as possible.